kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `evictionrequest_controller_target_responders` and `workqueue` metrics.

 Cluster state can also be checked:
-- It is possible to create EvictionRequest objects.
+- It is possible to create EvictionRequest and Eviction objects.
-- EvictionRequest status is reconciled and a pod referenced in the EvictionRequest is eventually terminated.
+- EvictionRequest and Eviction status is reconciled and a pod referenced in the `.spec.target` is eventually terminated.

 ###### How can someone using this feature know that it is working for their instance?